emdorgan/ez-access/README.md

 To do:

-- add image alt properties
+- final check before submission

 ## Built With